unders/bates/README.md

 A tool for testing APIs and Web UIs.

 ## TODOs
-* Fix chromium installation
+* Fix so that one can run e2e test from commandline with a visible browser
 * Fix Jenkins deploy
-* Fix bates deploy to Docker Hub
-* Fix so that one can run e2e test from commandline with a visible browser
+* Add chromedp for e3e tests
 * Think about contract tests... do we need them?

 ### Why?